-We are happy to inform you that we are updating our Service Level Agreement (SLA) for SAP BusinessObjects Cloud next month.
+We are happy to inform you that we are updating our Service Level Agreement (SLA) for SAP Analytics Cloud (formerly known as SAP BusinessObjects Cloud and SAP Coud for Analytics) next month.

 Beginning May 20, 2017: